python/devguide/testing/buildbots.rst

 Flags-dependent failures
 ------------------------

-Sometimes, while you have run the :doc:`whole test suite <runtests>` before committing, you may witness unexpected failures on the buildbots.
+Sometimes, while you have run the :ref:`whole test suite <runtests>` before committing, you may witness unexpected failures on the buildbots.
 One source of such discrepancies is if different flags have been passed to the test runner or to Python itself.
 To reproduce, make sure you use the same flags as the